epam/edp-install/docs/roadmap.md

 Persistent layer, which is based on [edp-db](https://github.com/epam/edp-install/tree/master/deploy-templates/templates/db) (PostgreSQL) and [reconciler](https://github.com/epam/edp-reconciler/) component should be retired in favour of [Kubernetes Custom Resource (CR)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/){target=_blank}.
 The latest features in EDP are implemented using CR approach.

+!!! success "EDP Release 3.0"
+    Reconciler component is deprecated and is no longer supported.
+All the EDP components are migrated to Kubernetes Custom Resources (CR).

 ## III.
 Building Blocks

 *Goals:*